symbol/symbol-docs/source/guidelines/sdk-development.rst

 The `catbuffer library <https://github.com/nemtech/catbuffer>`_ defines the protocol to serialize and deserialize |codename| entities.

 In combination with the catbuffer-generators project, developers can generate builder classes for a given set of programming languages.
-For example, the NEM2-SDK uses the generated code to operate with the entities in binary form before announcing them to the network.
+For example, the |sdk| uses the generated code to operate with the entities in binary form before announcing them to the network.

 KeyPair and Cryptographic functions
 ===================================